nicococo/scRNA/README.md

 We assume that Python >2.7 is installed and the _pip_ command is callable from the command line.
-If starting from scratch, We recommend installing the [Anaconda](https://www.continuum.io/downloads) open data science platform (w/ Pyhton 2.7) which comes with a bunch of most useful packages for scientific computing.
+If starting from scratch, We recommend installing the [Anaconda](https://www.continuum.io/downloads) open data science platform (w/ Python 2.7) which comes with a bunch of most useful packages for scientific computing.

 The *scRNA* software package can be installed using the _pip install git+https://github.com/nicococo/scRNA.git_